shivam0005/taskstream/README.md

 taskstream/
-├── task-producer/ # Module to accept task requests and publish them to Kafka ├── task-consumer/ # (Planned) Module to consume and process tasks from Kafka ├── common/ # (Optional) Shared utilities and DTOs
+├── task-producer/ # Module to accept task requests and publish them to Kafka ├── task-consumer/ # Module to consume and process tasks from Kafka and execute them (e.g., send email) ├── common/ # (Optional) Shared utilities and DTOs
 └── pom.xml # Parent Maven project file